Shanghai Disneyland reopens with anti-virus controls

 Disney guests, some wearing Mickey Mouse ears, and children in Little Mermaid, Mulan, Minnie Mouse and Snow White costumes were checked Monday for fever at the park gate and then walked down nearly empty lanes as employees waved to them.
 The company’s signature tune, “When You Wish Upon a Star,” played over loudspeakers.

+“It really felt like a princess’s homecoming, especially when the staff lined up after the ticket check and said, ‘Welcome home!’,” said visitor Dilys Ding of Shanghai.

+“It feels like so many fewer people than normal.
+You don’t need to line up,” said Ding, 26.
+“You can play all the entertainment items at least once.
+That’s very good.”

-Decals on sidewalks and at lines for attractions show visitors where to stand to keep themselves separated.
+Decals on sidewalks and at lines for attractions show visitors where to stand to leave space between themselves.
 The company said rides will be limited to one group of visitors per car to keep strangers apart.

 “We don’t want people too close — front, back or side,” said Andrew Bolstein, the park’s senior vice president for operations.